- Original Declaration of Independence, Constitution, and Bill of Rights

 ReSource Room at the Boeing Learning Center

 Drop in during your museum visit to participate in hands-on activities and programs based on documents, images, maps, posters and more.
-Open Monday–Friday, 10 a.m.–4 p.m.
+Open Monday–Saturday, 10 a.m.–4 p.m.
 Reservations not required.

 Constitution-in-Action Learning Lab